Google sees Gmail as key to its collaboration plans

 The idea is that, like all software tools, real-time team chat has limitations as well as benefits.
 Ease of communication can lead to information overload, and quick-fire conversations can become distractions - the same problems still associated with email, issues team chat was supposed to fix.

-Combining the two – chat and email – allows conversations to be pushed to the most fitting channel, said Google’s Jacob Bank, director of product management at G Suite.
+Combining the two - chat and email - allows conversations to be pushed to the most fitting channel, said Google’s Jacob Bank, director of product management at G Suite.

 While team chat is great for ad-hoc discussions with colleagues, for example, email is better suited to more formal interactions.

 “The premise of our communications strategy is that we are not going to live in a world where everyone abandons email and moves all of their communication to chat,” he said.

-“Our basic approach is that chat is great for some use cases,” Bank said.
-“It’s fast, it’s informal, it’s low-anxiety, you can make decisions quickly – and it encourages transparency.
+“Our basic approach is that chat is great for some use cases.

+"It’s fast, it’s informal, it’s low-anxiety, you can make decisions quickly - and it encourages transparency.
 It’s the digital water cooler where people feel more comfortable expressing themselves.
 But it can be interruptive, it can be distracting and it can be hard to extract signal from noise.

 “Email, on the other hand, has a bunch of traditional strengths that in many ways are complementary to chat."